aumouvantsillage/midi314/hardware/README.md

 ======

 * The PCB has no mounting holes.
 They must be drilled manually.
-* Potentiometer have been rotated by 180 degrees from their standard orientation.
+* Potentiometers have been rotated by 180 degrees from their standard orientation.
   Bourns PTV09A potentiometers have a D-shaped shaft: you can use blank knobs, or knobs with a round hole and a set-screw.
 * The spacing between potentiometers is too short.
   The knob diameter must be less than 19 mm.